 I’ve utilized a lower salt-to-liquid ratio than many guidelines suggest, giving you the option of using some of the pan drippings in your gravy.
 (Many times, this isn’t possible with a brined bird because of the amount of salt in the drippings; nobody likes a too-salty gravy!)

 I also love the delicate touch of sweetness that using apple cider adds to the roasted turkey, further softening the salt flavor while still tenderizing the meat.

 As for the type of salt used for brining, most of the gourmet mixes use a coarse sea salt, but I find that it’s a luxury that isn’t totally necessary for a home blend.
 I use Kosher salt with great, and more economical, results.

 It also makes a nice seasonal gift, packaged in canning jars with a festive ribbon and brining instructions written on a decorative tag.
-How fun to surprise a foodie friend with a unique, homemade hostess gift!
+How fun to surprise a fellow food nerd with a unique, homemade hostess gift!

 Sealed, this dry mix will stay fresh at room temperature for several months, but I can guarantee that once you taste the fantastic turkey it produces, it won’t last that long!